-Impact of vibrational entropy on the stability of unsolvated peptide helices with increasing length.
+Impact of vibrational entropy on the stability of unsolvated peptide helices with increasing length

 Helices are a key folding motif in protein structure.
-The question of which factors determine helix stability for a given polypeptide or protein is an ongoing challenge.
-Here we use van-der-Waals-corrected density functional theory to address a part of this question in a bottom-up approach.
-We show how intrinsic helical structure is stabilized with length and temperature for a series of experimentally well-studied unsolvated alanine-based polypeptides, Ac-Alan-LysH(+).
-By exhaustively exploring the conformational space of these molecules, we find that helices emerge as the preferred structure in the length range n=4-8 not just due to enthalpic factors (hydrogen bonds and their cooperativity, van der Waals dispersion interactions, electrostatics) but importantly also by a vibrational entropic stabilization over competing conformers at room temperature.
+The question which factors determine helix stability for a given polypeptide or protein is an ongoing challenge.
+Here we use van der Waals corrected density-functional theory to address a part of this question in a bottom-up approach.
+We show how intrinsic helical structure is stabilized with length and temperature for a series of experimentally well studied unsolvated alanine based polypeptides, Ac-Alan-LysH+.
+By exploring extensively the conformational space of these molecules, we find that helices emerge as the preferred structure in the length range n=4-8 not just due to enthalpic factors (hydrogen bonds and their cooperativity, van der Waals dispersion interactions, electrostatics), but importantly also by a vibrational entropic stabilization over competing conformers at room temperature.
 The stabilization is shown to be due to softer low-frequency vibrational modes in helical conformers than in more compact ones.
-This observation is corroborated by including anharmonic effects explicitly through \textbackslashemphab initio molecular dynamics and generalized by testing different terminations and considering larger helical peptide models.
+This observation is corroborated by including anharmonic effects explicitly through \textbackslashemphab initio molecular dynamics, and generalized by testing different terminations and considering larger helical peptide models.

-Rossi, M; Scheffler, M; Blum, V
+Rossi, M; Blum, V; Scheffler, M